-1. These initiatives change the conduct of the General election from a plurality of votes which has been the mechanism of conducting elections in the United States of America for 248 years and in the state of Colorado for 148 years, to Ranked Voting Method or Instant Runoff Voting where the duly elected is determined by the majority of votes after several rounds of voting.
+These initiatives change the conduct of the General election from a plurality of votes which has been the mechanism of conducting elections in the United States of America for 248 years and in the state of Colorado for 148 years, to Ranked Voting Method or majority of votes after several rounds of voting.
 The severity of this change to the conduct of elections in Colorado far exceeds any threshold to trigger an issue to be its own subject.